Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 the Birthday of Charles Rennie Mackintosh

-The Willow Tea Rooms at Sauchiehall St, Glasgow, have recently been restored to the original 1903 vision of Charles Rennie Mackintosh and his wife Margaret Macdonald.
-Now open after a grand renovation, the tea house represents a total work of art -recognised internationally for its importance as the only surviving tea room designed in its entirety by Charles Rennie Mackintosh, including everything from the exteriors, interiors, the arrangement of internal spaces, the furniture, cutlery, and even the waitresses' uniforms.
-Built in 1903, this was a fantasy for the ritual of afternoon tea, with a ladies’ room at the front in white, silver and rose, a darker paneled room at the back lined with oak and grey canvas, and a top-lit gallery held up by great timber posts.
-Compared with the dark Victorian pubs and dining rooms of the time, it was a futuristic wonder.
-His evocative designs are still used to evoke a certain mood, and are prominently seen in a number of movies and TV shows, including Blade Runner, Doctor Who and Inception.
-If you're lucky enough to have tea here, let us know!
+One of the most prominent of artists known for a style now known as Symbolism, Arts and Crafts, Art Nouveau, and Glasgow Style, first popularized in the period between 1890 and 1910, is Charles Rennie Mackintosh.
+You can travel back in time for a immersive glimpse of this style at The Willow Tea Rooms at Sauchiehall St, Glasgow, which was recently restored to its original 1903 glory as the only surviving tea room designed in its entirety by the Mackintosh and his wife, artist Margaret Macdonald Mackintosh, who chose and designed everything - including the exteriors, interiors, the arrangement of internal spaces, the furniture, cutlery, and even the waitresses' uniforms!
+These tea rooms have a ladies’ room at the front in white, silver and rose; a darker paneled more masculine room at the back lined with oak and grey canvas; and a top-lit gallery held up by great timber posts.
+Compared with the dark Victorian pubs and dining rooms of the time, it was seen as a futuristic wonder.
+Charles Rennie Mackintosh's evocative designs have been used by art directors to create a special mood and have been used in a number of famous films and TV shows, including Blade Runner, Doctor Who and more recently, Inception. 🎨 🌹

 Born June 7, 1868 in Glasgow, Charles Rennie Mackintosh was a Scottish architect, designer, water colourist and artist.
 His work, alongside that of his wife Margaret Macdonald, was influential on European design design movements such as Art Nouveau and Secessionism.